 Your Career in Economics

-Here at the School of Economics we proudly teach leaders of the future.
+Here at the School of Economics and Public Policy we proudly teach leaders of the future.
 Our alumni are employed by government agencies, banks, and international organisations such as Deloitte, KPMG and PWC.

 Commonly misconceived as just a study of money or simply a mathematical subject, Associate Professor Duygu Yengin clarifies that "various specialisations of Economics including public, political, environmental, health, labour, culture, social welfare, gender and development, analyse social issues and design testable solutions and policies for major problems of our times.
 This includes issues such as climate change, inequality, poverty, and immigration."